 Accordingly, a party is precluded from contradicting the decision of an arbitral tribunal on any issue of fact or law that has been determined in a final and binding award in any subsequent arbitration or court proceedings between the same parties and any other parties claiming through them.

-If leave to enforce the award is granted on an ex parte application, the defendant may within 14 days apply to set aside the order.
+If leave to enforce the award is granted on the ex parte application of the party which succeeded in the arbitration, the defendant may apply to set aside the order enforcing the award,within 14 days of service of the order granting leave, or if the order is to be served out of the jurisdiction, within the time fixed by the court (Globeop Financial Services LLC v Titan Capital Group III LP 2014 (1) CILR 412).
 The Grand Court may adjourn the enforcement proceedings and may, on the application of any party seeking to enforce the award, order the other party to give security.
 This can include interim relief, such as a freezing injunction, in appropriate circumstances.

 Section 81 provides that the tribunal shall conduct arbitral proceedings in private and confidentially.
 Subject to limited exceptions, any disclosure by the tribunal or another party of confidential information relating to the arbitration is actionable as a breach of an obligation of confidence, and the tribunal and all parties must take reasonable steps to prevent the unauthorised disclosure of confidential information by any third party involved in the arbitration proceedings.